w-o-o/HttpPubSub/draft-xie-bidirectional-messaging-latest.md

 in the closed or haf closed (remote) state, it **MUST** respond with a connection error of type ROUTING_STREAM_ERROR.

-## Negotiate the Extension through SETTINGS frame
+## Negotiate the Extension Through SETTINGS Frame

 The extension **SHOULD** be disabled by default.
 As suggested in {{!RFC7540}}, section 5.5, the unknown ENABLE_XHEADERS setting and XHEADERS frame **MUST** be